gitlabhq/omnibus-gitlab/doc/settings/backups.md

 Backups can scheduled on the host by prepending `docker exec -t <your container name>` to the commands.

 Backup application:

 ```shell
 docker exec -t <your container name> gitlab-rake gitlab:backup:create
 ```

 Backup configuration and secrets:

 ```shell
 docker exec -t <your container name> /bin/sh -c 'umask 0077; tar cfz /secret/gitlab/backups/$(date "+etc-gitlab-\%s.tgz") -C / etc/gitlab'
 ```

+>**Note:**
-*Note* that you need to have volumes mounted at `/secret/gitlab/backups` and `/var/opt/gitlab` in order to have these backups persisted outside the cotnainer
+You need to have volumes mounted at `/secret/gitlab/backups` and `/var/opt/gitlab` in order to have these backups persisted outside the container.

 ### Restoring an application backup